 How to roast beef?
-Here’s everything you need to know when roasting beef!
-And check out my two leftover roast beef recipes as well!
+Here’s everything you need to know about roasting beef at home!
+And check out my two leftover roast beef recipes as well.
+You will love them!

 Let’s talk roast beef recipes today.

 But first of all: how do you like your beef cooked?

 I love my beef pretty raw.
 Just seeing that reddish juicy meat inside when you slice into a freshly cooked steak because that’s pure joy for me!

 Talking of steaks, I also like my roasts reddish pink and juicy in the center.
 And not surprisingly a good roast beef is quite often on our menu here.